Four senate Republicans say they can't support health care bill yet

 "There are some promising changes to reduce premiums in the individual insurance market, but I continue to have real concerns about the Medicaid policies in this bill, especially those that impact drug treatment at a time when Ohio is facing an opioid epidemic," Portman said in a statement.

-Sen. Lisa Murkowski, R-Alaska, said that she is going to look closely at the Medicaid portion of the bill, which she'd like to ensure covers the people who need it in her state.
+Sen. Lisa Murkowski, R-Alaska, said that she is going to look closely at the Medicaid portion of the bill, which she said should cover the people who need it in her state.
 She also said that she's considering addressing an the bill's defunding of Planned Parenthood.

 "The discussion draft is sort of a best guess of where the Republican conference is, but people have other things they want to see in the bill," he said.